 Financial assets available for sale are non-derivative assets that are either attributable to this category or have not been classified in any of the other categories.
 They are included in fixed assets if management does not intend to divest the asset within 12 months after the balance sheet date.
 Assets in this category are continuously valued at fair value and the change in value is reported in shareholders' equity.
-Exchange-rate fluctuations in monetary securities are reported in the income statement while exchange-rate fluctuations in non-monetary securities are reported against shareholders' equity.
+Exchange-rate fluctuations in monetary securities are reported against shareholders' equity.
 When instruments classified as instruments available for sale are divested or when impairment losses are to be made on the instruments, accumulated adjustments in fair value are recognized in the income statement as gains and losses from financial instruments.
 Interest on securities available for sale that have been calculated by applying the effective interest method are reported in the income statement under other revenue.
 Dividends on equity instruments available for sale are reported in the income statement under other revenue when the Group's right to receive payment has been established.